ftravers/PublicDocumentation/training/buildingSoftware.md

 # Advice on how to start a project

+1. Agree on a project folder name with the GIT administrator.
+You send them your suggestion, and as long as it's not taken, you should be able to proceed with it.
+They'll setup a repo for you to upload into.

-1. First create the project you want with [Maven](/maven.html#createProject)
+1. Create the project you want with [Maven](/maven.html#createProject)

 2. Make sure that you allow the project to be added to the [GIT